Applied Learning Projects; ongoing

 Each year third and fourth grade students have the opportunity to participate in Writer’s Workshop.
 This all day event is structured like a real conference where a keynote speaker, usually a well-known children’s author, gives a presentation and then after lunch the students move to breakout sessions on various writing topics.
 The breakout sessions are lead by teachers, parents and community members who have a specific skill or talent related to writing.
 The sessions are hands-on allowing learners to work in groups or to write and to share their ideas.
 This is another example of the types of learning extensions that take place at Alice Carlson where learners participate in real world events designed to make learning meaningful and authentic.

 The Writer’s Workshop is an Alice Carlson Tradition.
 This is an event for all 3rd and 4th graders.
 These students have the opportunity to meet different Authors and participate in various writing workshops.
-This event will take place during the school day on Thursday, February 9, 2017, next door to Alice Carlson at University Baptist Church.
+This event will take place during the school day, next door to Alice Carlson at University Baptist Church.